 It is absolutely crucial that if you believe a child is going to be abducted that you take all possible steps to prevent this from occurring.
 If you believe your child is being abducted, you should make immediate contact with the police.
-It is also advised you get in touch with a specialist solicitor for legal advice.
+It is also advised you get in touch with a specialist family solicitor for legal advice.

 At Lupton Fawcett, our Yorkshire-based lawyers can provide the support you need during this emotional and distressing time.
 We can make an urgent application to the court for an order to prevent an abduction or have the child returned to your care.

 Please note this information is provided by way of example and may not be complete and is certainly not intended to constitute as legal advice.
 You should take bespoke advice for your circumstances.

 What Happens When a Child Has Been Abducted?

 Child abduction is a complex area of law and how the matter is to be addressed depends on where your child is at that moment in time.
 You must immediately seek the assistance of the police as well as premium advice from one of our specialist solicitors.
 Time is of the essence and you must not delay.

 The unlawful removal of a child is a criminal offence.
 You can also be arrested if a police officer has reasonable grounds for suspecting that a person is attempting to commit an offence of abduction under the Child Abduction Act 1984, the police officer may arrest them to prevent an abduction taking place.

 Within the UK